2025-09-27

 function type signature notation

-machine readable function type signature syntax
+machine-readable function type signature syntax

 input -> output